The Great Escape

 Plot

 During World War II, Allied POWs who have repeatedly escaped from camps in Germany are moved to a new camp under the command of Luftwaffe Colonel von Luger.
-He warns British Group Captain Ramsey—the highest-ranked POW officer—that escapees will be shot.
-Regardless, several POWs unsuccessfully attempt to escape on the first day.
-Hilts, a notoriously prolific escapee, finds a blind spot at the fence.
-In testing it, he is shot at, but his discovery is unnoticed.
+He warns the senior prisoner, Group Captain Ramsey, that escapees will be shot.
+Several POWs unsuccessfully attempt to escape on the first day.
+Hilts, a notoriously prolific American escapee, finds a blind spot at the fence and gives himself up to the guards without revealing the discovery to them.
 He is placed in a cell next to Ives in "the cooler", and the two become friends.

 Awards